Ash-Bash/Radiator-Stage-2-Test/README.md

 Some of theses bug took 30 mins to an Hour to resolve but all to most where fixed with time & ease.

 ## Parts that show off my strengths
+My ability to problem solve did help me alot throughout the project, and if I didnt know the answer I knew where to go & look, usually google & stackoverflow, any problems I had I focused on that and left anything I was currently doing on the back burner until I solved a certain problem.

+While developing the responsive features I gave me the chances to improvise where elements will go when the screen size becomes alot smaller without any additional info that would of been provided in the project brief.

 ## Extra stuff done that is to try and showcase my best work & skills
+I added a few shadows to a few elements on the page that was part of the PSD File, for example the NavBar has a shadow behind it while in the PSD File the Logo was the only thing with a shadow in the NavBar.

+I Added a real working google map element and not a stock photo and a working tab & gridview in the Apartments Section with JSON Structed data providing the GridView.

 ## Journal